-If you’re into style or fashion yourself, this could be where you could really make an impact.
+If you’re into style or fashion, this could be where you could make an impact.

-At the risk of contradicting tip #5 on this list, there are many outrageously well-dressed bald guys out there.
+At the risk of contradicting tip #5 on this list, many outrageously well-dressed bald guys are out there.

 You could help your boyfriend become one of them (if he isn’t already).